-Subject A Level English Literature Context On this course you will study a range of texts, prose, poetry and drama.
+Subject English Literature A Level Context On this course you will study a range of texts, prose, poetry and drama.
 These can be read as iBooks, but students of literature need to get paper versions to annotate personally.
 Written texts often contain helpful additional study notes.
 Securing TASK ONE: Please read the novels before the course starts, plus any other texts you wish to read.
 The texts are: "The Great Gatsby" F Scott Fitzgerald "Othello" by William Shakespeare.
 (We recommend the Cambridge edition.)
 "The Picture of Dorian Gray" Oscar Wilde "A Streetcar Named Desire" Tennessee Williams 1 pre-1900 poetry collection - to be supplied by school "The Handmaid's Tale" by Margaret Atwood "Feminine Gospels" poetry by Carol Ann Duffy In addition, you may wish to view any film versions of these texts.
 Processing The course is taught by two teachers.
 We will begin with studying "Othello" by Shakespeare and "A Streetcar Named Desire" by Tennessee Williams.
-TASK TWO a) You need to complete an A4 page fact file on life, society and politics in Shakespeare's time.
-To help watch the linked MASSOLIT Lecture: https://massolit.io/courses/shakespeare-othello-john-mcrae b) Create a second one, with the same focus, on the decade 1940-1950.
+TASK TWO a) You need to complete an A4 page fact file on life, society and politics in Shakespeare's time. b) Create a second one, with the same focus, on the decade 1940-1950.
 This will introduce your study of "Streetcar."
-To help watch the linked MASSOLIT Lecture: https://massolit.io/courses/shakespeare-othello-john-mcrae Exploring During the course, we will ask you to read and research critical views of these texts.
+Exploring During the course, we will ask you to read and research critical views of these texts.
 You may find online and published AQA Guides, Advanced York notes and Phillip Allan published and online guides helpful.
 The British Library website is full of reputable research articles.
 To widen your appreciation of the texts you could read other texts from similar genres and/or writing by the same authors.
 Reviewing Bring your context notes and your copies of 'Othello' and 'Streetcar' to your first lessons.
 Be prepared to feedback on your research and wider reading.
-Reflect on what you have learned through this work by doing the following:

-Note down 5 new things that you found most interesting What did you find most challenging and what did you feel most confident with? \cdot Write down 3 questions that you would like to ask your teacher about the topic area(s) that you have been introduced to.
+Reflect on what you have learned through this work by doing the following: Note down 5 new things that you found most interesting What did you find most challenging and what did you feel most confident with?
+Write down 3 questions that you would like to ask your teacher about the topic area(s) that you have been introduced to.